-The decreased rig activity in 2002 from 2001 in the United States has increased pressure on the Energy Services Group to discount prices.
+The decreased rig activity in 2002 from 2001 in the United States has increased pressure on oilfield products and services to discount prices.
 The price increases we implemented last year have mostly been eroded by additional discounts.
-Our Pressure Pumping segment has been significantly impacted by the current economic slowdown due to its dependence on United States gas drilling.
+Our Fluids and Production Optimization segments have been significantly impacted by the current economic slowdown due to its dependence on United States gas drilling.